How Do I Include Introverts in Class Discussions?

 Not only do introverted students face unique challenges with their peers, but their professors also may mistake introverted discomfort for disinterest.

-Learn how you can support quiet students in your classroom and help stretch their comfort zones with How Do I Include Introverts in Class Discussions?, a Magna 20-Minute Mentor with Nicki Monahan, M.Ed., a faculty advisor in staff and organizational development at George Brown College in Toronto, Canada.
+Learn how you can support quiet students in your classroom and help stretch their comfort zones with How Do I Include Introverts in Class Discussions?, a Magna 20-Minute Mentor.

-Experts say anywhere from 16%-50% of the population leans toward the introversion end of the personality spectrum, which means you’re bound to encounter introverts throughout your teaching career.
+Experts say anywhere from 16 percent-50 percent of the population leans toward the introversion end of the personality spectrum, which means you’re bound to encounter introverts throughout your teaching career.

 This session will show you a developmental approach and proven strategies to help you understand and address your students’ personality-based learning differences.